chrisburnell/chrisburnell.com/_drafts/decade.md

 Looking back on my content, *my, how I’ve aged… thankfully*.

 But it’s that I have any content to speak of that I’m celebrating.
-Just write and just publish{% include content/footnote.html %}.
+Just write and just publish{% include content/footnote.html text='I’m aware of the <a href="http://bradfrost.com/blog/post/just/" title="Just, an article by Brad Frost">assumptions</a> I’m making when using the word <q>just</q> here.
+I think my point, though, is that the only thing stopping you from publishing is <em>you</em>.' %}.
 A decade later, when I look back to my earliest work, it’s almost like looking into the mind of a different person.
 I do remember being that person, but I feel like I’ve grown a great deal since my first foray into web development.

 Over the years of writing, editing, and not publishing, I regret almost every piece of work I’ve not published.
 I naïvely wanted to write prose that was ephemeral and rung true no matter how far into the future a reader might be.
 Sure,

 But this is an impossible task.
 There is an inescapable timeliness to words and prose.